Better bounds for matchings in the streaming model: Gap-existence

-for all $x\geq 0$, where $b^0\equiv 0$. \end{lemma} \begin{proof} For each such vertex $a\in A$ consider its match $M(a)$.
-If $a$ ended up allocating water at level at least $x$ during the $k$-th pass, its match $M(a)$ must have been at level at least $x$ when $a$ arrived.
+where $b^0\equiv 0$. \end{lemma} \begin{proof} Intuitively, the lemma follows since if a vertex $a\in A$ ended up allocating water at level at least $x$ during the $k$-th pass, its match must have been at level at least $x$ when $a$ arrived.
 Together with the fact that levels are monotone increasing this gives the result.
-We omit the details since they would essentially repeat the proof of Lemma~\dualref{lm:rec} with minor changes due to the absence of weights $w_t$ on the $I$ side. \end{proof}
+We now give the details.